dataliterate/docdoc-generator/Readme.md

 *Media items that do not have a corresponding markdown file will be ignored*

-#### Numbers, Order
-When a file or foldername start with numbers, the numbers will be ignored, when creating the Site.

-*Use leading number to maintain the order of your content*

 #### Ignorance
 `_notpartofthedocumentation.md`
 Files and Folders starting with an underscore will be ignored and not be part of